trifle-io/trifle-io.github.io/index.md

 Opinionated [Swiss Army knife](https://en.wikipedia.org/wiki/Swiss_Army_knife) of little big tools.

 These gems came from necessity of building better solutions to common problems.
 Tired of using _shitty_ analytics and reading through _shitty_ log output.
-It's time to stop writing code that you have just little visibility of whats going on there.

-They are small and simple.
+These are small and simple.
 And that is OK.
 It is not one solution fits all type of things.
-Sorry to disappoint.

 ___